m-remis/used-car-notify-bot/README.md

 - Package everything self-contained, along with a docker-compose.yml for volume-backed .json files.

 ### Webhook Support — switch from polling to webhook model - absolutely not
-- This thing runs 24/7 on [redneck 140€ undervolted Thinkpad t480](docs/chonk_pad.png) with upgraded cpu cooler from Aliexpress, 32gb dual-channel ram and clocks set to 800mhz without the fans ever spinning
+- This thing runs 24/7 on [redneck 140€ undervolted Thinkpad t480](docs/chonk_pad.png) with upgraded cpu cooler from Aliexpress, 32gb dual-channel ram and clocks set to 800mhz without the fans ever spinning because I'm chill like that